 Photos by DKJ

 Modern milkweed pods, when they have matured and dried, burst open and hurl their contents in all directions (to the dismay of anyone who puts them in a winter bouquet).
-So do the seed pods of some common garden flowers.
+So do the seed pods of some common garden flowers, such as impatiens or wisteria.
 Wild bean pods do exactly the same thing.
 They burst open and hurl their beans all about.
 Normal genetic mutation in wild beans, however, produced the occasional pod that malfunctioned and did not throw its beans around normally.
-Human harvesting (in a situation quite similar to the harvesting of non-fractionating wheat) would have included larger numbers of the non-opening bean pods, and early planting would have introduced a heavy, human selective factor encouraging the growing of the non-opening varieties.
-MacNeish believed that the beans that he found were non-opening ones, dating from between 5000 and 3000 BC.
+Human harvesting (in a situation quite similar to the harvesting of non-fractionating wheat) would have included larger numbers of the non-opening bean pods, and early planting would have introduced a heavy, human selective factor encouraging the growing of the easily harvested non-opening varieties.
+MacNeish argued that the beans that he found were non-opening ones, dating from between 5000 and 3000 BC.

 Since none of the three by itself provides adequate nutrition to support a settled way of life, and each is subject to theft if left unguarded as harvest time draws near, it was hard to imagine what the long period could have been like in any region where one of these important cultigens had been domesticated without the others.
-[Note 7] As more evidence accumulates, however, it now appears that these three major items of the diet probably were in fact domesticated at about the same time, probably along the marshy Gulf Coast of Mexico.
-Provocatively, it is along this same coast that we see the rise of the Olmec civilization, sometimes called the “mother culture” of later Mexican societies.
+[Note 7] As more evidence accumulates, however, it now appears that these three major items of the diet probably were in fact domesticated at about the same time, but probably not in central Mexico; probably along the marshy Gulf Coast of Mexico.
+Provocatively, it is along this same coast that we see the rise of the very early Olmec civilization, sometimes called the “mother culture” of later Mexican societies.

 Return to top.

 Go to Essay 1, Essay 3, Metal Ages, Mesopotamia.